aerben/aerben.github.io-sources/source/_posts/docker-maven-1.md

 ```
 This starts to get annoying!
 But the mistake is on our side: In order to push images to ECR, we have to authenticate against it with basic auth credentials.
 Luckily, this is a very easy task with the help of the AWS CLI.
 ```
-$ aws ecr get-login
-docker login -u AWS -p PASSWORD -e none https://[[ACCOUNT_ID]].dkr.ecr.eu-central-1.amazonaws.com
+$ aws ecr get-login --no-include-email docker login -u AWS -p PASSWORD -e none https://[[ACCOUNT_ID]].dkr.ecr.eu-central-1.amazonaws.com
 ```
 The cli returns for us a ready-to use command line call to authenticate our local Docker installation with ECR.
-Well, almost ready-to-use.
-Because on newer versions of Docker, you have to remove the `-e` flag, which makes automation a bit harder.

-Anyway, after having logged in, we could assume that the plugin picks up the credentials and uses it to authenticate against ECR.
+After having logged in, we could assume that the plugin picks up the credentials and uses it to authenticate against ECR.
 On Linux, this will work, but sadly, on macOS, Docker by default uses the macOS keychain to store the credentials (you can see it in `~/.docker/config.json`), and this workflow is [not working with dockerfile-maven](https://github.com/spotify/docker-maven-plugin/issues/321).

 To work around this issue, we can store the credentials in `.m2/settings.xml` and tell the plugin to use these credentials to authenticate against ECR.
 This is an inconvenient approach as it makes automation much harder: the credentials are only temporary, so we have to write a script that puts the credentials in `settings.xml` everytime they expire.
 Anyway: If you a are a Mac user like me, put the folling server entry in `.m2/settings.xml`: